The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 What happens when a Children's Hearing is sent to court – includes people in the courtroom, witnesses and what the sheriff can decide.

-A guide for witnesses on court processes at civil court cases.
+Information for witnesses on court processes at civil court cases.

 A guide for victims and witnesses on what happens if a criminal case goes to court.